 Looking for a step-by-step Teachable tutorial?
 Then look no further.
 In case you’re not familiar with this platform, Teachable is a learning management system (or LMS).
 It’s just a fancy way of saying it’s an online course creation tool.

 I recently used Teachable to set up a free course.
 It’s not as much a course as a membership area with a collection of checklists.

-This Teachable tutorial walks you through how to set-up your course through their platform.
+This Teachable tutorial walks you through how to set-up your course through their online course platform.
 It covers each feature they offer from within the admin area of a Teachable account.

 Teachable Tutorial Table of Contents